Document Bank of Virginia

 Waterways provided the people of the Eastern Shore and Hampton Roads regions with access to food, supplies, and transport long before English colonists arrived in 1607.
 As English settlements displaced and removed Indigenous people from the land near…

-The Cuban Missile Crisis was a major event of the Cold War that took place during John F. Kennedy’s presidency.
-In October 1962, a United States spy plane captured evidence of the Soviet Union (present day Russia) moving nuclear weapons into Cuba…
+The Cuban Missile Crisis occurred during John F. Kennedy’s presidency.
+In October 1962 a United States spy plane captured evidence that the Soviet Union was moving nuclear missiles into Cuba.
+Located just 90 miles off the coast of Florida, Cuba had…

 PollTax_72.jpg